Hip and Knee: Complex Understanding for Simple Solutions

 Full Course information can be found by scrolling down below.

-If you are registering a member, and you find the selection does not give you member pricing, please log in with the email we have on file for you.
+If you are registering as a member, and you find the selection does not give you member pricing, please log in with the email we have on file for you.
 This will recognize you as a member.
 If that doesn't work, feel free to call or email and we will find the problem and fix.

 Provisions include coffee/tea in the morning and lunch at the business meeting.
 Snacks are not served at breaks.